In-game HTTP requests

 1. Make the request.

-The following code sample demonstrates how to update a user's group membership from within an experience:
+The following code sample demonstrates how to update a user's group membership from within a game:

 local HttpService = game:GetService("HttpService")